testflows/TestFlows-WebSite/source/handbook/index.md

 ## `manual` Output

-The [`manual`] output format is only suitable for running manual or semi-automated tests where tester is constantly prompted for input.
+The [`manual`] output format is only suitable for running manual or semi-automated tests where the tester is constantly prompted for input.
 The terminal screen is always cleared before starting any test with [Test Type] or higher.

 > **{% attention %}** This output format is only useful for manual or semi-automated tests.